input-output-hk/atala-prism/docs/monitoring/metrics/README.md

 The default endpoint for metrics is `/metrics` on `9095` port.

 ## Basic available metrics
-Following metrics by name available for collection (both in [Prometheus](http://3.141.27.100:9090/) and [Grafana](http://3.141.27.100:3000/) `admin/iohk4Ever`).

-They contain basic tags such as job/instance and custom tags which are special for every custom metric.
+Metrics contain basic tags such as job/instance and custom tags which are special for every custom metric.

 Also, you can find basic JVM metrics in the Prometheus/Grafana.
 Basic JVM metrics can be turned off in the Kamon config.